vhiperdev/VhiperCore/README.md

 **System to remove all items upon entering the game - optional to serve PVP**
 - Arena Case
 **System with thousands of random transmog within a box, each box you use drops an item to transmog**
+- Dementia **After 10 minutes inside the arena, damage and healing will progressively increase by the minute from now.
+This is done in case of a tie for this arena**
+- BG Announcer
+**Announce statistics for each battleground completed**
+- Arena Announcer
+**Announce statistics for each Arenas completed**
+- BG Announcer
+**All Battlegrounds starts in 30 seconds**
+- Desert BG
+**Changed to 5 minutes instead of 15**
+- System Time
+**time gain online**
+- TransmogVendor 6.1
+**System to change the look of your outfit Thousands of items to transmog in just 1 NPC No items in your bag**

 ## Repack is still being updated, many scripts and news will be added over time.